skvamme/pico_atlast/README.md

 </pre>
 Compiles out of the box, no C-programming knowledge required to use the ATLAST forth console.
 Get full access to the Raspberry Pi Pico C API in atlast.c and use forth as a quick yet powerful scripting engine.

+Hold the BOOTSEL down while connecting the pico to the raspberry pi USB port.
+The pico mounts as an external drive.
+Drag and drop the file atlast.uf2 from ~/pico/atlast/build to the pico external drive.
+It will now deconnect.

 Documentation: http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf

 ATLAST Forth for Raspberry Pi Pico is a boilerplate C application with a built in forth scripting environment.